OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 - for each identified instance verify if there are any hardcoded symmetric keys
 - verify if hardcoded symmetric cryptography is not used as the only method of encryption

-### Configuration of Cryptographic Standard Algorithms (MSTG-CRYPTO-2, MSTG-CRYPTO-3 and MSTG-CRYPTO-4)
+### Configuration of Cryptographic Standard Algorithms

 These test cases focus on implementation and use of cryptographic primitives.
 Following checks should be performed: